Crynoore/CRS-DND/content/Names/The first hero's/Galiminus.md

 and I got [[Cyrus]] to come with me.
 I asked the other 2 but they didn't answer.

-I mean [[Cryus]] said no, he was gonna study some more books or all that.
+I mean [[Cyrus]] said no, he was gonna study some more books or all that.

 but i said to him that he can get my books of the old gods that's on my island.